CloudEndure Server Migration

 How to migrate a server to Google Cloud Platform (GCP) using CloudEndure

-Update 09/19 –Since I originally wrote this Article, AWS have bought cloudedure.
-At present this procedure is still valid for GCP customers, but there may come a day when GCP customers cannot use CloudEndure for Migrations
+Update 09/19 –Since I originally wrote this Article, AWS has bought CloudEndure.
+At present, this procedure is still valid for GCP customers, but there may come a day when GCP customers cannot use CloudEndure for Migrations

-In this blog post I will be migrating a Linux server from my home VM lab into GCP.
-CloudEndure will work with physicals or virtual servers and is great for migrating individual servers in a controlled manor.
+In this blog post, I will be migrating a Linux server from my home VM lab into GCP.
+CloudEndure will work with physical or virtual servers and is great for migrating individual servers in a controlled manner.

 - Goto Compute Engine > VM Instances and click Import (you need to have atleast 1x VM running for the import button to show up)

-- After a short initial setup you will be presented with the CloudEndure main console.
-If this is the very first time you have use this it may take up to 10 minutes become ready.
+- After a short initial setup, you will be presented with the CloudEndure main console.
+If this is the very first time you have used this, it may take up to 10 minutes to become ready.

-- Below you can see my token IDs and install commands to run on my local linux machine (note I had censored mine key below)
+- Below you can see my token IDs and install commands to run on my local Linux machine (note I had censored my key below)

 wget -O ./installer_linux.py https://gcp.cloudendure.com/installer_linux.py